 Estimated Useful Life

-Lesser of lease term or life of asset
+Leasehold improvements Lesser of lease term or life of asset

-3 years
+Furniture and fixtures 3 years

-3 years
+Computer equipment and software 3 years

-Lesser of contract term or 3 years
+Internal-use software Lesser of contract term or 3 years

 When assets are sold or retired, the cost and related accumulated depreciation or amortization of assets disposed of are removed from the accounts, with any resulting gain or loss recorded in income from operations in the consolidated statements of operations and consolidated statements of comprehensive loss.
 Costs of repairs and maintenance are expensed as incurred.